 While the exact role of P. acnes or other bacteria in acne development remains unknown, and bacteria is not always necessary for acne lesions to occur, scientists do know that P. acnes bacteria contain genes that can activate the immune system and cause the immune system to then create inflammation.7 To put it simply, the immune system recognizes P. acnes bacteria as "invaders" and sends in troops of inflammatory molecules to attack these "invaders."

 Now let's delve a bit deeper into how P. acnes can sometimes make inflammation worse.
-In addition to activating the immune system, P. acnes can also activate groups of proteins called inflammasome complexes in the skin, which stimulate the release of inflammatory molecules called cytokines.
-Previous research has linked activation of these inflammasome complexes to other inflammatory skin conditions, such as psoriasis.8
+In addition to activating the immune system, studies show that P. acnes can also activate groups of proteins called inflammasome complexes in the skin, which stimulate the release of inflammatory molecules called cytokines.9,10 Previous research has linked activation of these inflammasome complexes to other inflammatory skin conditions, such as psoriasis.8

 A 2014 study in the Journal of Investigative Dermatology found that P. acnes interacted with a type of white blood-cell in the skin called a monocyte cell and “trigger[ed] a key inflammatory mediator, […], suggesting a role for inflammasome-mediated inflammation in acne pathogenesis.”9